What is a trade order management system?

-Let’s start by getting a general definition of what an Order Management System (OMS) is before exploring its history, functionality and what’s available in the modern marketplace.
+Let’s start by getting a general definition of what a Trade Order Management System (OMS) is before exploring its history, functionality and what’s available in the modern OMS vendors marketplace.

 An Order Management System (OMS), is a computer software system used in various industries designed to help manage order entry and processing.

 In retail, for example, the OMS would typically take care of customer orders, stock levels, packaging and shipping.
 It might also need functionality that allows it to synchronize orders over different channels e.g. if a customer orders a product online and picks it up from a physical store – the omni-channel experience.

 In online stock trade world Order Management System is responsible for placing orders and trades, making it efficient and cost effective, reporting back to the client in milliseconds; speed that no human could ever hope to achieve.